ryanmichaelhirst/apple-tv/README.md

 ![apple tv home page 2 with react](https://github.com/rmbh4211995/apple-tv/blob/master/src/res/read-me/homepage-2.png)

-This is the finished product for the tutorial series at https://www.youtube.com/user/rmbh4211995
+This is the finished product for the tutorial series @ https://youtu.be/0sVz0FzYx6E

 Create Apple Tv with a slider carousel that link to videos for music, tv shows, and movies on youtube!